IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/providers.md

 ```
 Resolve-path "C:\windows\*"
 ```
-Notice the wildcard in the command.
-Press return
 This command lists all the folders, subfolders and files in the Windows directory.

 • Let’s take a look at the Split-path cmdlet.
 Split-path returns a string that describes the location of the items and returns the specified part of a path.
 Let's say you want to list all the log files in this C:\Windows folder.
 You can use the split-path cmdlet.

 **Command #9**
 ```
 Split-Path -Path "C:\windows\*.Log" -Leaf -resolve